JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

    Tags are populated via integrations, and can also be added directly to an entity via J1 as enriched data.
-Note that, for key-value pair tags, the tag value must be `true` in order to match the smart class.
+Note that, for key-value pair tags, the tag value must be `true` to match the smart class.

 Assuming you have defined a critical asset as per the above default, here are some example smart class queries and their equivalencies.